William Robert Braden

 William Robert Braden (March 11, 1858 – February 14, 1922) was a grocer and political figure in British Columbia.
-He represented Rossland City from 1909 to 1912 in the Legislative Assembly of British Columbia as a Conservative.
+He represented Rossland City from 1909 until his retirement at the 1912 election in the Legislative Assembly of British Columbia as a Conservative.

-He was born in Cedar Grove, Ontario, the son of Andrew Braden, a native of Ireland, and was educated in Ontario.
+He was born in Cedar Grove, Canada West, the son of Andrew Braden, a native of Ireland, and was educated in Ontario.
 In 1885, he married Annie Wilkes.
 He died in Victoria at the age of 63.